thoughtful-solutions/enterprise-architecture/dashboard-ideas.md

 - Data quality should be validated through automated checks
 - Manual review processes should be established for critical metrics
 - Automated data collection should be implemented where possible
-- Change logs should be maintained for audit purposes
+- Change logs should be maintained for audit purpose